tinymce/tinymce-docs/plugins/nonbreaking.md

 #### Usage with `table` plugin

-When using the `nonbreaking_force_tab` setting together with the `table` plugin it will conflict with the tab navigation between table cells.
+When using the `nonbreaking_force_tab` setting together with the `table` or `lists` plugins it will conflict with the tab-key functionality.
+The `table` plugin relies on tab for navigation between table cells and the `lists` plugin for indentation.
 You can choose which setting you want to use by changing the ordering of the plugins in the init object.
-If `nonbreaking` is before `table` in the plugins setting you will activate the insert `&nbsp;` functionality, while if `table` is added before `nonbreaking` you will get tab table cell navigation.
-See examples:
+If `nonbreaking` is before `table` and/or `lists` in the plugins setting the insert `&nbsp;` functionality will take precedence, while if `table` and/or `lists` is added before `nonbreaking` you will get tab functionality from the respective plugin.
+See examples with the `table` plugin:

 This will activate the insert `&nbsp;` setting: